Buying "Re-sale" Property in Phuket Thailand

-The contract is usually signed within 30 days of the reservation agreement.
-This gives the buyer enough time to perform due diligence on the property and review the contract with a property law firm.
-The deposit is due at contract signing and can be put in escrow or paid directly to the seller.
+The contract is usually signed within 30 days of the reservation agreement giving the buyer enough time to perform due diligence on the property and review the contract with a property law firm.
+A deposit is usually due at contract signing and can be put in a holding account.

-It is common for new buyers to have many questions.
+It is common for new buyers to have many questions when buying re-sale property.
 Many are explained as frequently asked questions (FAQ).

 The balance of the purchase price is paid to the seller at the time of transfer at the land office in Phuket.
-This can be with a cashiers check or through an escrow account or in cash.
+This can be with a cashier's check, in cash, or by bank transfer.

 There are some developers offering financing terms of up to 5 years.
+Laguna Phuket is one developer offering this.
 These longer terms usually come with some interest.
-When buying re-sale property the buyer can sometimes ask for terms from the seller and is on a case by case basis.
+When buying re-sale property the buyer can ask for terms from the seller and is on a case by case basis.
+It just depends.